Many people prefer not to pay taxes, but the reality is that you likely have to pay taxes.

 - If you don't have any beneficiaries

-- If your policy has a cash value
+- If your life insurance policy has a cash value

-Interest income is normally taxable by the CRA.
-The growth of your cash value while it is locked up in your permanent life insurance policy is tax-free, but when you sell your policy, the gains on the life insurance payout are considered taxable income.
-If your beneficiaries receive any interest profits from your insurance in addition to your death benefit, the cash value of your policy will be taxable.
+Interest income is normally taxable by the Canada Revenue Agency.
+The growth of your cash value while it is locked up in your permanent life insurance policy is exempt from tax, but when you sell your policy, the gains on the life insurance payout are considered taxable income.
+If your beneficiaries receive any interest earnings from your insurance in addition to your policy's death benefit, the policy's cash value will be taxable.

 You will also be taxed on any interest or dividends that you do not reinvest back into your policy.
 Some people, for example, use their policy interest payments or dividends to supplement their retirement income; in this scenario, the interest payments or dividend payout would be taxed.

-- If you use your policy as collateral for a loan
+- If you use your life insurance policy as collateral for a loan

-The cash value of a policy can be used as collateral for a loan from a financial institution like a bank.
+A policy's cash value can be used as collateral for a loan from a financial institution like a bank.
 The proceeds of most loans will be received tax-free because they will be structured as lines of credit.
-The line of credit and any accrued interest are repaid in full using the death benefit from the life insurance policy upon the insured's death.
+The line of credit and any accrued interest are repaid in full using the death benefit from the life insurance policy upon the passing away of the insured person.
 There are no tax repercussions if the policy loan is repaid throughout your lifetime using your own funds.

 When can I claim my life insurance on my tax return?

 The rules for reporting life insurance premiums and payouts on tax returns differ based on how you utilize your policy and the type of policy you have.

 For example, a life insurance death benefit payout is non taxable income.
 If you earn interest or dividends, you must report the amount on your personal tax return as income.
 Similarly, any income from policy withdrawals or loans must be recorded on your tax return.